“Slide, catch, push.”

-You blink, once twice.
-Groggy eyes opening up to the darkness that is ever present in the early hours before dawn.
-You try to ignore the blaring alarm that deafens your eardrums, thinking as you do every morning, why, why do you do this.
+You blink once, twice.
+Groggy eyes opening up to the darkness that invades your vision.
+Something that is ever-present in the early hours before dawn.
+Trying to ignore the blaring alarm that deafens your eardrums, sending chills up your arms.
+Thinking as you do every morning, why?
+Why do you do this?
+Why do you wake at this ungodly hour?
 You finally succumb to the alarm, crawling out of the warmth into the chill that lingers long through to summer mornings.
-The familiar routine is mundane, dress, eat, brush your teeth then sprint out the door running late as usual, Not quite ready to face reality yet but forcing it upon yourself nevertheless.
+The familiar routine is mundane, dress, eat, brush teeth then sprint out the door running late as usual.
+Not quite ready to face reality, but forcing it upon yourself nevertheless.

 The drive is short.
-Speedometer inching up and up on your car, the deserted roads forgiving of the simple mistake.
-You arrive.
-The familiar scene is less dreaded now you’re here, it has always been as such.
-The love for your sport takes over and you forget the tiredness settled in your bones, almost instantaneously.
+Speedometer inching up and up, the deserted roads forgiving of the simple mistake.
+You arrive, the familiar scene is less dreaded now you’re here, it has always been as such.
+The love for your sport takes over and you forget the tiredness settled in your bones almost instantaneously.

-The walk isn’t far, however, it’s long enough to feel your stiff muscles begging for a rest, they already know the request is doomed, they have after all been trying for years now to no avail.
-You reach the water toes creeping into the ice-cold water that sends chills through your whole body instantly.
-The water stay artic year round never once providing you with a relief.
+The walk isn’t far however it’s long enough to feel your stiff muscles begging for a rest.
+A request that they already know is doomed they have after all been trying for years now to no avail.
+Finally you reach the water, morning minutes lasting an eternity.
+Toes creeping into the ice-cold water sends chills through your whole body instantly.
+The water stays arctic year round never once providing you with an escape from the cold.

 Sliding the oars into the gates the rough callouses of your fingers scrape along the jagged closure as you twist it closed tightly.
 Sure to prevent any loss.
 Pushing off the beach the water gracefully accepts the boat.
 The narrow boat stills surprises you every time, being able to stay afloat when the weight of you was far greater than the small vessel beneath you, the only barrier between the water and yourself.